brewingcode/ember-google-publisher-tags/README.md

     tracing: true, // useful for development, especially if it's computed

     addTargeting() {
+        // depending on your application, you might want to check Ember's
-        set(this, 'targeting', {
+        // `isDestroyed` and `isDestroying` properties before calling `set` set(this, 'targeting', {
             placement: get(this, 'placement'),
             refresh_count: get(this, 'refreshCount'),